Sanborn map book with a magnifying glass on a white desk

 2. Look for fire insurance maps for that area.
 The Library of Congress has the majority of fire insurance maps, but many other libraries, universities, and historical societies also have copies.
 See the section below for tips on where to look for maps.

 3. Locate the map sheet for your ancestor’s address.
 Start by looking for the Index page, which is typically located at the back of the book.2The digital location may vary, depending on how the images were uploaded to the website where they are housed.
-Some websites add the Index and Key pages to the front of the deck rather than the back.
+Some websites place the Index and Key pages at the front of the deck rather than at the back.
 Find your ancestor’s street name to get the corresponding map page number.
 If you already know where your ancestor’s residence was located, you may be able to skip the Index and go straight to the Key page to get the map page number.
 Return to the image deck to find the exact map page with your ancestor’s street on it.

 5. Explore the neighborhood.
 What buildings are nearby?
 Is there a church?
 A school?
 How far away was your ancestor’s place of employment?
 Make a note of any buildings or features that you should investigate to help your research.